hyperledger-labs/umbra/docs/source/workflow.rst

 Deployment View
 ***************

-Shows how the project components can be deployed in an execution environment.
 In general, the project code can be installed in one or more servers interconnected by a common network, composing a cluster.
 In one server, specified as the jump server, the main modules of the project load the configuration file and execute the experiments.

 Directory Structure
 *******************

+* build: contains the installation scripts for all the umbra modules, in addition to the scripts needed to install the dependencies for the blockchain platforms be executed by umbra.
+* docs: all the documentation is stored in docs, included all the source files (.rst) needed to compile the html pages for readthedocs.
+* examples: contains a README file on how to run umbra examples, and for each example it contains a folder referencing the name of the blockchain platform containing instructions and all the scripts needed to run the example.
+* umbra-orch: contains all the module source code to install and run the orchestration logic of umbra, i.e., how to receive a scenario configuration request, deploy it and trigger the events programmed in the scenario logic. umbra-orch contains plugins, each one specified for a different blockchain platform it supports.
+* umbra-configs: contains all the module source code to install and enable APIs for the configuration logic of umbra, i.e., how to specify different topology APIs to build the configuration needed for each blockchain platform to be executed by umbra-orch.
+* umbra-scenarios: contains all the module source code to install and run the plugin that enables containernet to deploy the topology needed to execute a blockchain platform.